Xilinx/xoclv2/doc/xrt.rst

 ----------

 Repository of all subsystem drivers and pure software modules that can potentially be shared between xmgmt and xuser.
-All these drivers are Linux *platform driver* that are instantiated by xmgmt (or xuser in future) based on meta data associated with hardware.
+All these drivers are structured as Linux *platform driver* and are instantiated by xmgmt (or xuser in future) based on meta data associated with hardware.
+The metadata is in the form of device tree as explained before.

 xmgmt.ko
 --------

 The xmgmt driver is a PCIe device driver driving MPF found on Xilinx's Alveo PCIE device.
 It consists of one *root* driver, one or more *partition* drivers and one or more *leaf* drivers.
 The root and MPF specific leaf drivers are in xmgmt.ko.
 The partition driver and other leaf drivers are in xrt-lib.ko.

 The instantiation of specific partition driver or leaf driver is completely data